 Etch the concrete porch floor

 Here, water is mixed into eight parts to one part of muriatic acid in a clean bucket.
 Muriatic acid is useful in etching, exfoliating, and opening the pores of the concrete feature walls.
 Safety precautions should be adhered to while using the acid since it is a caustic and dangerous gas.
 Mix eight parts of water to one part ammonia in another bucket.
 First, put the acid solution into the porch.
 Using a broom spread the acid solution to cover everything.
-Flood the porch with ammonia mixture to neutralize the acid and adjust the pH once the acid stops fizzing.
+Flood the porch with an ammonia mixture to neutralize the acid and adjust the pH once the acid stops fizzing.
 Never wait for the effect of ammonia to take place since it reacts immediately.
 After the reaction has taken place, rinse excess acid and alkali from the porch using power wash.

 Prepare the porch for the skim coat

-Taping the door, jambs, and edges of the house with painter tape helps in preparation of the house for the skim coat.
+Taping the door, jambs, and edges of the house with painter tape helps in the preparation of the house for the skim coat.
 It prevents the skim coat from bonding to the house.

 Mix the skim coat